orbitalchicken/Roadmap/README.md

 Cinnamon
 --------
 	Clock says 15:38.
 Go to time settings.
 Turn off network time.
 Turn it back on.
 Wait for 10 seconds or so.. time updates to correct time and says 16:38. (either Cinnamon loses track of ntp when disconnected/reconnected to network, or it fails to use it at login time)
-	Menu entries for module names aren't localized (Network, Sound, Displays, Color, Firewall Configuration, Region & Language, Power)

 MATE
 ----